When it come time to buy or sell a house, most people call a real estate agent to aid in their home sale or purchase.

 Secondly, you can run into other agents along the way and is important you understand the relationship you have with each agent.

-Real Estate Agency is at the core of every real estate transaction, but is also the most overlooked aspect of real estate by buyers and sellers.
-It is also probably what trips up home buyers the most and where critical mistakes are made by a buyer.
+Real Estate Agency is at the core of every real estate transaction, but is also the most overlooked aspect of purchasing a home by buyers.
+It is also what trips up home buyers the most and where critical mistakes are made by a homebuyer.

-Home buyers in particularly ignore real estate agency and how “their” real estate agent is supposed to interact with them.
+Homebuyers in particularly ignore real estate agency and how “their” real estate agent is supposed to interact with them.
 I use the term “their” loosely as the agent they are working with may not truly be “their” agent.
+A real estate agent can ac in several capacities.

 If you don’t know what anyone of them means you need to take the time to understand: